-Through the Livingston area the Yellowstone River makes a gradual sweeping turn to the east and the river runs east/northeast for nearly 500 miles across the state of Montana before joining the Missouri River at Fort Union North Dakota.
+As it runs through the Livingston area the Yellowstone River makes a gradual sweeping turn to the east and from here the river runs east/northeast for nearly 500 miles across the state of Montana before joining the Missouri River at Fort Union North Dakota.
 With the recent pattern of low flows and high temperatures some people now consider Livingston to be the border between the upper and middle sections of the river.

 A Floater’s Paradise

-The middle section of the Yellowstone is a transition section for the river as it switches from being a mountain stream to a prairie river.
+The middle section of the Yellowstone sees the river transition from a mountain stream to a prairie river.
 The river becomes larger and gradually slower.
-The water gradually gets murkier and is not as clear as it is on the upper section.
+The water slowly gets murkier and it’s not as clear as it is in the upper section.
 Water temperatures are cool but can be very warm in summer.
-The high temperatures on this section often exceed the lethal tolerance level for trout and there are far fewer trout found in this section.
+The high temperatures on this section often exceed the lethal tolerance level for trout and far fewer of them are found in this section.

 As with the middle Yellowstone, the lower Yellowstone River has a sprawling river bottom.
 There are many large wooded islands that are being rapidly invaded by non-native Russian olive and salt cedar.
 The very lowest part of the river is in oil country.
 Don’t be surprised to see oil & gas activity on the riverbanks, especially after crossing into North Dakota just before the confluence.

 Beginning in 2019 Montana has instituted mandatory aquatic invasive species inspections on every watercraft that enters from another state.
 This applies to all boats and not just motorboats.
 The state operates roadside inspection stations on many highways as they enter the state so watch for signs.
 This is important and you can face significant penalties if you don’t comply.
 Information about the Montana Aquatic Invasive Species Program

 Camping Along the River